-Stringer: No, no, no. This was all government camera and government film.
+Stringer: No, no. This was all government camera and government film.

-Lifton: Yeah, so well, when he took pictures, they weren't curiosity items.
-They were part of -- was taken, and they could have taken that, too.

-Stringer: No, no. In other words, somebody probably wondered why he was doing it and in the mood of situation, took the camera and took the film.
-I mean, I think it was just one of those things that was the cadaver and Dr. Wecht was concerned that here he had testimony -- you know, an accident because they had free access to the film as soon as it
+Lifton: So even he took pictures, they weren't curiousity items.
+They were par of -- was doing it and in the mood of situation, took the camera and took the film.
+I think it was just one of those things that was an accident because they had free access to the film as soon as it was taken, and they could have taken that then too.